Win a 6 month supply of Huggies!

 Join Huggies Club for your chance to win a 6 month supply of Huggies products as well as exclusive access to member benefits and offers.

 Sorting out maternity leave (sometimes known as parental leave or paternity leave for some dads out there) can be daunting for both parents-to-be and their employers.
 Remember, you are legally entitled to paid maternity so long as you meet the simple criteria.
 Knowing exactly where you stand and what steps to take and when to take them, will make you feel comfortable talking to your employers about maternity leave.

-Basically, if you’ve been working continuously for a set period of time, you can take paid maternity leave for 14 weeks.
+Currently in New Zealand, if you’ve been working continuously for a set period of time, you can take paid maternity leave for 16 weeks.
 You can then take extended maternity leave, without pay, for up to 52 weeks after your baby’s birth.
 Your job is held for you while you’re away.
 Often employers will fill your position temporarily while you’re on maternity leave.

-You can also find detailed information about maternity leave in NZ at the parental leave section on the Department of Labour website.
+You can also find detailed information about current maternity leave entitlements in NZ in the parental leave section on the Ministry of Business Innovation and Employment website.

-You’re entitled to 14 weeks of job-protected maternity leave if you meet the following criteria:
+Currently, you’re entitled to 16 weeks of job-protected maternity leave if you meet the following criteria:

 You have worked continuously with the same employer for an average of at least 10 hours a week (including at least one hour in every week or 40 hours in every month) in the six or 12 months immediately before your baby’s expected due date or adoption date.

 For the self-employed to be eligible for parental leave payments, the birth mother or adoptive parent has to prove that they’ve worked an average of at least 10 hours a week over the six or 12 months immediately before baby’s due date or adoption date.